 The College values an holistic education and provides opportunities inside and outside the classroom for girls to flourish, experience challenge, share interests, demonstrate the Brigidine spirit.

 Brigidine’s Sport program offers over 20 different sports and activities, in both competitive and non-competitive environments.
 Students can compete for Brigidine in organised interschool competitions throughout the year, within four distinct sporting seasons (one per term).
-The College competes in the IGSSA sports competition and in many cases extends opportunities and pathways beyond this association.
+The College competes in the IGSA sports competition and in many cases extends opportunities and pathways beyond this association.
 Pathways exist for both elite athletes and social participants alike.
 The College is committed to providing a sports program that is holistic and well supported by outstanding coaching, resourcing and athletic development for all.

 - Cross country

 - Rugby 7’s